-I. Name and address of the person responsible
+I. Name and address of the corporate and legal entities responsible

-The person responsible according to the General Data Protection Regulation (GDPR) is:
+The corporate entity responsible according to the General Data Protection Regulation (GDPR) is:

-Seeger, Cott & Partner AG, Kirchstrasse 6, 9494 Schaan, Liechtenstein
+Seeger, Cott & Partner Aktiengesellschaft, Kirchstrasse 6, 9494 Schaan, Liechtenstein

 II.
 Data processing in general

 1. Scope of the processing of personal data

 The processing of personal data is limited to data that is required to operate a functional website and for the provision of content and services.
 The processing of personal data of our users is based on the purposes agreed or on a legal basis (GDPR).
 We only collect personal data that is necessary to implement and process our tasks and services or if you provide data voluntarily.

 You have the right to request information about any of your personal data we process.
 In particular, you have the right to request information about the purpose of the processing, the categories of personal data, the categories of recipients who will have access or were disclosed with your data, the duration periods for saving the personal data, whether there is a right to adjust/correct, erase, restrict or object, transmission of data (as long as it does not cause a disproportionate effort to transmit these data), the source of your data if not collected through us and if we use automatic decision-making technologies including profiling.